Frequently Asked Questions

 MEDLI does not offer financial aid directly.

 You are encouraged to apply for Foreign Language and Area Studies (FLAS) fellowships through your home institution (if available) or through UW-Madison at flas.wisc.edu.
-Summer 2025 applications are opening soon.
 Be sure to contact the appropriate Center that offers FLAS for your language and regional focus.

 Check with your home institution about scholarships that could be used for summer or off-campus programs.
 Financial aid, such as student loans or grants, is processed by your home institution since you will not be a degree-seeking student at UW-Madison.
 A list of funding opportunities for summer language study can be viewed here.